-The above photo shows the first set of leaded light window sashes I ever acquired.
+The above photo shows the first set of stained glass windows I ever acquired.
 One day I was at the local dump when I saw some fool throwing them away.
 I rescued as many as I could out of sentimentality, not thinking of monetary value.
 It snowballed from there.
 As a hobby for the next five years I bought and sold sets locally.
 In 2010 something else came into my life.
 Ten years on…

 I am based in Harrow but enjoy travelling the country to source and deliver stock.
 It is also flexible for childcare.

 This business might sound romantic but I am up until late in the night administering my business or packaging, drive hundreds of miles and have the challenge of storing architectural salvage in one of the most expensive cities in the world for real estate.

 Prior to discarding holiday pay, sick leave and a final salary pension scheme I worked for ten years in universities as a quality assurance manager and I have been through the magic doors of Stars in their Eyes!

 My 1920s house still has wooden windows and its original leaded lights .
 I started obsessing with the maintenance of these long before dealing in window glass.

 People often look at my house and say “I’m suprised you have no stained glass in your windows”.
 Actually each of my toplights contains a simple lead pattern including a diamond-like shape filled with a small piece of red arctic glass.
 Although arctic was one of the most common types of glass used in the old days it is hard to find in colours.

 My windows will ‘see me out’ unlike PVC (putrid vicious crap) which soon fades and needs replacing after 20-30 years.

 My obsessions do not stop!
 There’s the cleaning of the glass from the inside.
 Every three years or so I remove all the secondary glazing.
 Dust gets in as it is not airtight (I would not want it to be – old houses need to breathe!)